You Know Better Than I

 "You Know Better Than I" (aka "Better Than I") is the signature song from the 2000 direct-to-video film Joseph: King of Dreams.
 It is performed by David Campbell, who provided the singing voice for Joseph and doubling as the singing narrator of the film, and was written by John Bucchino.
 It served as a crucial non-diegetic song conveying the message of hope during struggle.

 The song served as a key musical narration interjected with montages showing Joseph at his lowest point, almost giving up on his faith.
 He decides to trust fully in God and acknowledge that he is the master of the universe who has an ultimate plan, even if things seem bad at present and he doesn't fully understand why.

+Cover versions

+In 2008, the song was covered by Filipino singer Gary Valenciano for his album Rebirth.
+It features a lot more orchestration.
+Due to the slow tempo, its length was 4 minutes and 21 seconds.

 Meaning

-PluggedIn explains the song's meaning: "Persevering through dark times can yield great rewards.
-God's role in Joseph's comeback is clear, reinforced by 'You Know Better Than I', a song addressing His loving omniscience".
+PluggedIn explained the song's meaning: "Persevering through dark times can yield great rewards.
+God's role in Joseph's comeback is clear, reinforced by "You Know Better Than I", a song addressing His loving omniscience".